Mobile Hotspot Battery Guide

 Things that can cause battery swelling

 After a device has been out for about a year and in heavy use is when we start to receive reports of battery swelling becoming a problem.
-In particular, the Pantech MHS291L (the former "Millenicom" Verizon hotspot) and the newer Netgear AC791L have been suspect.
-But no mobile hotspot device is exempt.
+No particular mobile hotspot model seems to be exempt.

 Here are some usage habits that tend to cause battery swelling due to a combination of internal charging mechanisms and exposure to prolonged heat: